 Now, it isn't a question of rushing them, it's just a question of getting them to where they can flick their attention from one corner of the desk to the other corner of the desk - pap-pap, pap-pap, pap-pap, pap-pap.
 See?
 One corner of the building to the other corner of the building - bang-bang, bang-bang, bang-bang, bang-bang, see?
-One corner of the town to the other corner of the town, one corner of the town to the other corner of the town, one corner of the town to the other corner of the town, one corner of the town to the other corner of the town.
-This state, that state; this state, that state.
+One corner of the town to the other corner of the town, one corner of the town to the other corner of the town.
+This state, that state, that state.